ViewpointComms/viewpoint-docs/src/content/docs/en/settings/preferences.md

 ---
-title: "Create Leads"
+title: "Preference Center"
-description: "How to create new leads and share them with your partners"
+description: "How to set and update your preferences"
 ---

 The `Aggregate` function allows you aggregate content from external sources automatically such as RSS Feeds & YouTube channels